Attention to the strengths of physical interactions: Transformer and graph-based event classification for particle physics experiments: Introduction

 \section{Introduction}

-The top quark is the most massive known fundamental particle, and it is therefore potentially highly sensitive to effects of new physics outside the Standard Model (SM).
-With the unprecedented amount of data provided by the second operational run of the Large Hadron Collider (LHC), one can now start to measure rare processes with very small cross sections, such as the production of four top quarks originating from a single proton-proton collision event (4tops).
-Enhancements of very rare SM cross sections from new physics through the production of heavy objects in association with a top-quark pair are possible in a number of different proposed models, see e.g. \cite{ATLAS:2020hpj}.
+With the unprecedented amount of data provided by the upcoming runs of the Large Hadron Collider (LHC), one can start to measure rare processes with very small cross-sections.
+Notable examples include the recent observations of 4-top quarks originating from a single proton-proton collision event \cite{ATLAS:2023ajo,CMS:2023ftu}.
+At the heart of this endeavor is the difficult task of detecting and measuring rare signal processes amidst the overwhelming background noise generated by the multitude of Standard Model (SM) processes.
+The accurate classification of these events is crucial, as even a small reduction in background noise—on the order of a few tens of percent—while maintaining the same signal detection efficiency can lead to a profound increase in sensitivity.